Collect highly accurate spatial data quickly and easily, even in inaccessible areas.

 KOREC’s 3D Laser Scanner Range

-For high accuracy, long range and exceptional quality data, look no further than the top of the range, Trimble X12 laser survey scanner with an impressive 365m range and a capture density of over 2 million points per second.
+For high accuracy, long range and exceptional quality data, look no further than the top-of-the-range Trimble X12 laser survey scanner with an impressive 365m range and a capture density of over 2 million points per second.

 Speaking of productivity, why not combine your survey and scanning into one piece of kit?
-The revolutionary SX12 scanning total station does just that – combining high speed 3D scanning, precise total station measurement and a green, focusable laser pointer all tied together in one – allowing a huge range of applications to be completed with just one tool.
+The revolutionary SX12 scanning total station does just that – combining high-speed 3D scanning, precise total station measurement and a green, focusable laser pointer all tied together in one – allowing a huge range of applications to be completed with just one tool.